input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 :::

-First, create an environment file that will be used by the service:
+First, create an environment file that the service will use:

 - for **production** deployment: